Blog>Cost Guides>Cost of walk in shower installation

 Types of shower

-Every component of a shower can be chosen independently, although, it is relatively common to purchase a set including the screen, tray and other parts.
+Every shower component can be chosen independently, although, it is relatively common to purchase a set including the screen, tray and other parts.
 Below we have summarised some of the most common options available:

-- Recessed: Comprised of a glass screen with a left or right opening to allow for entry.
-Recessed showers are well suited to replace an old bath.
+• Recessed: Recessed showers are well suited to replace an old bath and are comprised of a glass screen with a left or right opening to allow for entry

 Should I get a wet room or walk in shower?

-Both wet rooms and walk in showers offer excellent aesthetics and are perfect for those with limited mobility.
+Both wet rooms and walk in showers are perfect for those with limited mobility.
 The main difference between the two is that wet rooms do not need a shower tray.

 Walk in showers use glass screens to direct water into the shower tray drain which can be flush with the floor to prevent tripping.
 Alternatively, wet rooms are usually open plan but can also use glass screens with the water running into a drain in the floor.